tolkaiv/mouse-and-keyboard-detection-for-consoles/README.md

 ### Lack of Bezier Curve Input

-J aiming    always create bezier curves in the screen, otherwise S.
+J aiming    always create bezier curves in the screen, otherwise S is issued.
-J movements always create bezier curves in the player, otherwise S.
+J movements always create bezier curves in the player, otherwise S is issued.

 ### Too many Directional input
 J can't get 2 or more different directions at the same time (left and right),